course-fish546-2023/sarahtanja-coursework/assignments/code/01-blast.md

 output: html_document
 ---

-This assignment is to take set of unknown sequences, and annotate them with GO terms.
+This assignment is to take set of unknown protein sequences, and annotate them with GO terms.
+What is a Gene Ontology (GO) term? 👀 see this [introduction to GO annotation](http://geneontology.org/docs/go-annotations/).

+tl;dr: GO term annotation helps to answer questions like, 'What proteins are in the sample, and what do they do?"

-> Environment:
+> My Environment:
 >
 > -   Windows Surface Pro
 >